dart-archive/usage/README.md

 A wrapper around Google Analytics for command-line, web, and Flutter apps.

+## UPDATE: Intent to deprecate

+As an update for consumers of this package, we intent to deprecate `package:usage`. https://github.com/dart-lang/usage/issues/185 has details and discussion, but briefly:

+- this package uses the older Universal Analytics protocol to record hits to Google Analytics
+- Universal Analytics properties will stop processing new hits on July 1, 2023
+- this library does not support the newer GA4 protocol
+- we (the Dart team) originally built this package for our own use, but we're no longer consuming it

+Clients who want to record hits to Google Analytics could:

+- for web clients, wrapping the gtags.js library is a good solution
+- for native clients, sending hits to the new protocol is not much more difficult than sending HTTP POSTs to the right endpoint

+See also https://github.com/dart-lang/usage/issues/185 other potential remediations.

 ## For web apps

 To use this library as a web app, import the `usage_html.dart` library and